99eeem/meta-trend-talks/README.md

 | **Lambda** | GetCryptocurrencyRateFunction | Cryptocurrency rate API |
 | **S3** | - | Static file hosting |

+### Architecture Design Rationale

+This architecture is intentionally built around **Static Site Generation (SSG) combined with CDN-based delivery** to achieve an optimal balance of cost efficiency, performance, SEO, and operational simplicity.

+By pre-rendering pages at build time and serving them through **Amazon CloudFront backed by S3**, the platform minimizes runtime infrastructure costs while delivering low-latency responses to users in Japan.
+This approach also improves SEO by ensuring all content is available as static HTML.

+Dynamic and sensitive operations—such as cryptocurrency price retrieval and automated publishing workflows—are isolated behind **API Gateway and AWS Lambda**.
+This separation allows the user-facing site to remain fully static and highly reliable, while still supporting dynamic data where necessary.

+Overall, this design prioritizes:
+- **Cost minimization** through serverless and static delivery
+- **High performance** via CDN distribution optimized for Japanese users
+- **SEO benefits** from pre-rendered content
+- **Operational simplicity** with minimal always-on infrastructure

+## Security Considerations

+Sensitive credentials such as API keys and access tokens are handled with care and are never exposed unnecessarily.

+- API keys for services like CoinMarketCap are **fully encapsulated behind API Gateway and AWS Lambda**, preventing direct exposure to clients.
+- Client-side environment variables (`NEXT_PUBLIC_*`) are limited to **read-only or non-sensitive identifiers** and do not grant privileged access.
+- All secret values are managed via environment variables and are excluded from source control.
+- External API access is rate-limited and abstracted to reduce the risk of misuse or leakage.

+This approach ensures that the frontend remains secure while maintaining flexibility for dynamic data integration.

 ### API Endpoints

 | Method | Endpoint | Description |